90% Industrial and software companies

 In the field of technical communication, you will find approximately 80% lateral entrants and 20% specialists with basic training.
 The growing demand in the job market speaks for the high percentage of lateral entrants because students alone cannot fulfill this requirement.
 Additionally, there are many employees, who hardly know which form of address to call themselves in this profession.
 They may be instructors or engineers, but fundamentally they do the same work.

-Such lateral entrants should be familiarized with their job because technical communicators play a very important role since they are responsible for the following in a company:
+Such lateral entrants should be familiarized with their job because technical writers play a very important role since they are responsible for the following in a company:

 - Legal security and adherence to standards